promisinganuj/graphrag-microhack/README.md

    git clone https://github.com/promisinganuj/graphrag-microhack.git
    ```

+2. You have 2 options to run this.
+Either via Dev Containers or within local virtual environment

+   - Dev Container Approach:
-1. Open the project inside the vscode dev container.
+   Open the project inside the vscode dev container.
 For that open the command palette (`Ctrl+Shift+P`) and search for `Dev Containers: Open Folder in Container...`.
 Select the root folder and confirm.

+   - Virtual environment Approach:
+     - Within vscode terminal, go to the root directory of this repo.
+     - Create a virtual environment, activate it and install all necessary libraries
+       ```python
+       # step 1: (Create virtual environment)
+       python -m venv .venv

+       # step 2: (Activate virtual environment)

+         # in linux/mac environments
+         source .venv/bin/activate

+         # in Windows
+         .venv\Scripts\activate

+       # step 3: (Install required python libraries)
+       pip install -r requirements.txt
+       ```
-2. Choose a root directory called `sample` (or anything else), and create an `input` folder within it.
+3. Choose a root directory called `sample` (or anything else), and create an `input` folder within it.

    ```bash
    mkdir -p ./sample/input